-The members of the Finance and Planning Committee are Michael R. Buchanan, Richard W. Carpenter, and Bud Carter.
-The primary function of the Finance and Planning Committee is to review and advise the board of directors on the overall financial performance of the Wells REIT which includes issues related to net proceeds raised, fees and expenses, operating earnings, dividends, capital structure and budgetary and reporting processes.
-During 2003, the Finance and Planning Committee held five meetings.
+The members of the Finance and Planning Committee are Michael R. Buchanan, Richard W. Carpenter, Bud Carter, and W. Wayne Woody, all of whom are independent directors.
+The primary function of the Finance and Planning Committee is to review and advise the board of directors on the overall financial performance of Wells REIT which includes issues related to net proceeds raised, fees and expenses, operating earnings, dividends, capital structure and budgetary and reporting processes.
+During 2004, the Finance and Planning Committee held nine meetings.